rakesh-gupta29/dots/README.md

 Such an application is easy to build and host on any enterprise level hosting like AWS clodufront or Github pages.

 Such static blogs are easy to maintain, iterate or distribute because of their static build, fast build time and extensive range of plugins and extensions.

+## Features

+This blog has following features:
+- Responsive Design
+- Multiple layouts and templates support
+- Categories and Tags: each blog can have multiple tags
+- Meta Data for each blog: title, tags, created date, authors, and many more.
+- Author profile page: Each author has a profile page which shows his info and his contributions.
+- Social Sharing: each blog detail page has social media share buttons (linkedIn, Facebook and Twitter)
+- SEO Optimisation: thi s

 ## Setup and Editing